 Running multisite clinical trials is complicated, expensive and time-consuming.
 NCATS is making the process more efficient for two adaptive Phase 3 clinical trials by leveraging the existing clinical research infrastructure and collaborative networks of its CTSA Program.
 Both trials are part of the Accelerating COVID 19 Therapeutic Interventions and Vaccines (ACTIV) public-private partnership.
 They seek to evaluate the safety and efficacy of drugs to treat COVID‑19 but focus on different approaches and levels of disease severity.

 The ACTIV-1 clinical trial tested three immune modulator drugs that help minimize the effects of an overactive immune response to determine if they could speed recovery and reduce deaths in adults hospitalized with moderate to severe COVID-19.
-Researchers found that two of the three drugs substantially improved clinical status and reduced deaths, although they did not significantly shorten time to recovery.
+Researchers found that two of the three drugs, infliximab and abatacept, substantially improved clinical status and reduced deaths, although they did not significantly shorten time to recovery.
 The CTSA Program — with its extensive capacity and broad geographical reach — played a key role in adding U.S. study sites and enrolling patients.
+Preprints for abatacept and infliximab are available.

-Learn more about the latest results from the ACTIV-1 trial, which launched in October 2020.
+Learn more about the preliminary results from the ACTIV-1 trial, which launched in October 2020.

-The ACTIV-6 trial will test several existing drugs — an approach called drug repurposing — to see if they can provide safe, effective symptom relief and prevent hospitalization in people with mild to moderate COVID‑19.
-Two CTSA Program hubs will serve as coordinating centers and partner with the Patient-Centered Outcomes Research Institute to expedite enrollment.
-ACTIV-6 is currently enrolling participants to test the safety and effectiveness of several drugs, including ivermectin, fluvoxamine and fluticasone, in treating mild to moderate COVID-19 symptoms at home.
+The ACTIV-6 trial is testing several existing drugs — an approach called drug repurposing — to see if they can provide safe, effective symptom relief and prevent hospitalization in people with mild to moderate COVID‑19.
+Two CTSA Program hubs serve as coordinating centers and partner with the Patient-Centered Outcomes Research Institute to expedite enrollment.
+ACTIV-6 is testing the safety and effectiveness of several drugs, including ivermectin, fluvoxamine and fluticasone, in treating mild to moderate COVID-19 symptoms at home.
+Results of the ACTIV-6 clinical trial are available.
+Read the ivermectin 400, ivermectin 600 and fluvoxamine peer-reviewed publications and the preprint for fluticasone.

 Learn more about the ACTIV-6 trial, which was announced in May 2021.